gerbenjacobs/unix-piping-course/README.md

 ## Steps

 This course is divided into steps, navigate to `step1` and make sure to read the individual READMEs.

+> If you're really new to Go, you can check out `step0`, it will explain how to create an executable Go
+> program along with how importing packages works.
+Make sure you have also done the [Go tour](https://go.dev/tour/)
+> so you know the basic Go syntax.

 The README explains what needs to be done and what the exercise is, it also contains background information.
 If something is not covered don't be afraid to search for more information on Wikipedia, pkg.go.dev or StackOverflow.